michieltjampens/dcafs/docs/Basics.md

       </int>
 </store>
 ```
-This can be applied with the cmd `ss:dice,reloadstore`.
+This can be applied with the cmd `ss:dice,reloadstore`. (check the result with `int:dice_rolled`)
 Or if the roll was stored as a text instead.
-The node below replaces some bad rolls with better ones
+The node below replaces some bad rolls with better ones.
+To test the example below, copy it and paste it over the current one in the settings file, save the file and
+use `ss:dice,reloadstore` to apply it.
 ```xml
 <store delimiter=":">
       <text i="1" name="rolled" unit="">